exoad/easy_scriptx/installs/intellij.md

 5. Then we run IntelliJ with `./idea.sh`
 6. [OPTIONAL] You can install Menulibre and add a launcher for it for easy accessibility

+For the script checkout the `intellij.sh` file within this same directory